 - 58-60 HRC: Better quality kitchen knives like the Japanese knives from Global.
 They stay longer sharp but are harder to sharpen.

-- 60-62 HRC: The knives remain sharp for a long time but has more risk of becoming brittle and chipping.
-Harder to sharpen and quality depends on the production.
+- 60-62 HRC: The knives remain sharp for a long time but have more risk of becoming brittle and chipping.
+Harder to sharpen, and quality depends on the production.
 Mostly used in Japanese knives.
-Mostly VG10, VG Max or AUS10 steel from Japan with his HRC.
+Mostly VG10, VG Max, or AUS10 steel from Japan with his HRC.

 - 63-66 HRC: Needs cleaning after each use and more prone to chipping and becoming brittle.